JeannieFallon/lexicon/README.md

     brew install ollama
     ```

-4. Start the Ollama server and pull a model into the USB (example: Mistral):
+4. Start the Ollama server and download a model to the USB:

     ```bash
     ollama serve